Opinion: Call me Scrooge, but Christmas can f*** itself this year

 Call me Scrooge, but Christmas can f*** itself this year

-I don’t quite feel like decking the halls while food banks are running out of food and a billionaire is bedding down in Downing Street
+I don’t quite feel like decking the halls while food banks are running out of food and a multi-millionaire is bedding down in Downing Street

 The nation is in a state of disrepair.
 Westminster is broke – and so are we, staring down the barrel of a chilling recession that is expected to bulldoze the quality of our already underpaid, overworked lives to oblivion.